-After Morning Devotions students will help set up desk areas to begin work on their PACES.
+After Morning Devotions students will begin work on their PACES.
 Both teachers, as well as supervisors will help in coordinating this.
 Students will work from the same desk areas and will get started promptly.

 Lunch:

 We will break each day for a 30 minute lunch.
 Lunches will need to be provided by families.
 Students will also be able to play outside, when weather permits, which will be most of the time, barring extreme weather conditions.
 We follow the old adage that there is no such thing as bad weather, just bad clothing choice, so prepare your child to get some outside time.